 You see, a player’s popularity with his fanbase can often come down not just to the number of goals he scores, but the importance of those goals.

-As an example, Jesse Lingard’s status among the Old Trafford faithful has been boosted no end by winners in the 2016 FA Cup final, the 2007 League Cup final, and his brace in the 3-1 win at Emirates Stadium.
+As an example, Jesse Lingard’s status among the Old Trafford faithful – at least for a while – was boosted no end by winners in the 2016 FA Cup final, the 2007 League Cup final, and his brace in the 3-1 win at Emirates Stadium.

 But Walcott seemed destined not to enjoy such luck.